-The International Tribunal shall sit in Jerusalem, it shall determine its own rules of procedure.
+The International Tribunal shall sit in Jerusalem.
+It shall determine its own rules of procedure.
 The Tribunal shall designate one of its members to serve as President for such period as the Tribunal may determine.
 The members of the Tribunal shall receive salaries and allowances in amounts to be determined by the General Assembly.

-The International Tribunal shall have jurisdiction
+The International Tribunal shall have juris diction

-- (a) to hear and determine cases submitted to it by the Commissioner under Articles 9 and 23 of the present Instrument; - (b) to hear and determine cases between the responsible authorities of the Jewish and Arab zones and between the United Nations Commissioner and the responsible authorities of either zone involving claims that laws, ordinances, regulations, administrative acts or court decisions applying to the area of Jerusalem are incompatible with the present Instrument;
+(a) to hear and determine cases between the responsible authorities of the Jewish and Arab zones and between the United Nations Commissioner and the responsible authorities of either zone involving claims that laws, ordinances, regulations, administrative acts or court decisions applying to the area of Jerusalem are incompatible with the present Instrument;

-- (c) to review, in its discretion, final decisions of the Mixed Tribunal for Jerusalem provided for in Article 13 of the present Instrument; - (d) to decide such disputes regarding Holy Places, religious buildings and sites inside the Jerusalem area as the United Nations Commissioner may submit to the Tribunal under Article 19 of the present Instrument. - (e) to decide such disputes regarding Holy Places, religious buildings and sites outside the Jerusalem area as the United Nations Commissioner or the Governments concerned may submit to the Tribunal under Article 20 of the present Instrument and the provisions of the declaration to be made by the States concerned.
+- (b) to review, in its discretion, final decisions of the Mixed Tribunal for Jerusalem provided for in Article 12 of the present Instrument; - (c) to decide such disputes regarding Holy Places, religious buildings and sites inside the Jerusalem area as the United Nations Commissioner may submit to the Tribunal under Article 18 of the present Instrument; - (d) to decide such disputes regarding Holy Places, religious buildings and sites outside the Jorusalem area which the United Nations Commissioner may submit to the Tribunal under Article 19 of the present Instrument and the provisions of the declaration to be made by the States concerned.